liferay/liferay-docs/develop/tutorials/articles/120-service-builder/02-service-builder-persistence/01-defining-an-object-relational-map-with-service-builder.markdown

 - **Local service:** *yes*
 - **Remote service:** *yes*

-To create your entities using Liferay IDE, select the *Entities* node under the Service Builder node in the outline on the left side of the `service.xml` editor in Overview mode.
+To create your entities using Liferay @ide@, select the *Entities* node under the Service Builder node in the outline on the left side of the `service.xml` editor in Overview mode.
 In the main part of the view, notice that the Entities table is empty.
 Create an entity by clicking on the *Add Entity* icon